25prabhu10/notes/docs/Concepts/AWS/AWS_CloudFormation.md

 - Templates have to be uploaded in S3 and then referenced in CloudFormation
 - To update a template, we can't edit previous ones.
 We have to re- upload a new version of the template to AWS
 - Stacks are identified by a name
-- Deleting a stack deletes every single artifact that was created by CloudFormation.
+- Deleting a stack deletes every single artifact that was created by CloudFormation

 ## Deploying CloudFormation templates

 - Manual way:
   - Editing templates in the CloudFormation Designer
-  - Using the console to input parameters, etc
+  - Using the console to input parameters, etc...
 - Automated way:
   - Editing templates in a YAML file
   - Using the AWS CLI (Command Line Interface) to deploy the templates